cultuurnet/apidocs/projects/uitdatabank/docs/search-api/embedding.md

 ```

 ## Embedding calendar summaries
-Formatting dates can be complex.
+Formatting a large amount of dates and/or opening hours into a human-readable overview can be complex.
 Therefore we provide a parameter to expand the results from the API with a calendar summary for each result with calendar information (events, places).
+The calendar summary will be embedded in every result as an additional `calendarSummary` property.

 For every event or place a calendar summary is available in different sizes:
 -   `xs`: extra small